sspanak/tt9/docs/user-manual.md

 To access it:
 - Start typing in a text field to wake up TT9.
-- Use the on-screen gear button or hold the Settings Key.
+- Use the on-screen gear button or press the Settings Key.

 ## License
 - The source code, the logo image and the icons are licensed under [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).